lightningdevkit/rust-lightning/README.md

 it is runtime-agnostic, but users must implement basic networking logic, chain interactions, and disk storage.

-The `lightning-net-tokio` crate is a full Lightning using the [Tokio](https://github.com/tokio-rs/tokio) async runtime.
+The `lightning-net-tokio` crate implements Lightning networking using the [Tokio](https://github.com/tokio-rs/tokio) async runtime.

 Status